dwashko/chef-couchbase/README.md

 RECIPES
 =======

-client_clibrary
+client
 ------

-Installs the libcouchbase2 and devel packages for the clibrary.
+Installs the libcouchbase2 and devel packages for the c library.

 server
 ------